jacobsenj/t3monitoring/README.rst

 Import the data
 """""""""""""""

 To be able to deliver proper results, this extensions requires information about all core versions and all extensions.
-This information is provided by typo3.org.
+This information is provided by get.typo3.org.

 To import the data, use the command line: ::

-	./typo3/cli_dispatch.phpsh extbase monitoring:importAll
+	vendor/bin/typo3 monitoring:importAll

 You can add this call also as task in the scheduler extension.

 Especially the import of extensions can take a while, therefore you can use different calls for all required imports:

-- ``./typo3/cli_dispatch.phpsh extbase monitoring:importCore`` to fetch latest core versions
+- ``vendor/bin/typo3 monitoring:importCore`` to fetch latest core versions
-- ``./typo3/cli_dispatch.phpsh extbase monitoring:importExtensions`` to fetch the extensions
+- ``vendor/bin/typo3 monitoring:importExtensions`` to fetch the extensions
-- ``./typo3/cli_dispatch.phpsh extbase monitoring:importClients`` to fetch the client data
+- ``vendor/bin/typo3 monitoring:importClients`` to fetch the client data

 Notifications
 -------------

 t3monitoring contains various notifications.

 Failed to fetch client info
 """""""""""""""""""""""""""

 This notification sends an email, if a clients information (provided by the extension "t3monitoring_client") cannot be accessed/fetched.
 You may configure the email recipient in the "Extension Configuration" of the t3monitoring extension using the setting "records.emailForFailedClient".

 The notification is send by the Symfony Console Command **"monitoring:importClients"** and consists of a single email which contains a list of all failing clients.
 The frequency of the notification email depends on your scheduled task for importing the clients.

 The "Extension Configuration" also contains a option "records.emailAllowedAmountOfFailures".
 This value provides the ability to only send the notification email, if a client fails multiple times in a row.

 Client report
 """""""""""""

 Another possible notification is the "Client report".
 It is represented by the Symfony Console Command **"reporting:client"**.
 It generates an email for each client and uses the clients email property ("email") as recipient address.
-If there is no email set, its not possible to send a notfication.
+If there is no email set, its not possible to send a notification.

 If t3monitoring identifies security problems, an outdated core or additional error messages the notification is sent.
 If the client does not break with these regulations, no email is sent.

 The frequency is again defined by the according scheduled task.

 Admin report
 """"""""""""

 Last but not least, the "Admin report" (Symfony Console Command: **reporting:admin**) generates a single email with all problematic clients and sends it.
 The recipients email address needs to be configured as argument of the Symfony Console Command (respective the scheduled task).

-The frequency of the sent notification is also defined by the occurence of the scheduled task.
+The frequency of the sent notification is also defined by the occurrence of the scheduled task.